nahomneg/ecommerce/README.md

 >> http://localhost:9090/accounts/register create an account

->> http://localhost:9090/authenticate using username and password of the created account using Post meethod to generate TWT token
+>> http://localhost:9090/authenticate using username and password of the created account using Post method to generate JWT token

-### for every request, make sure you use the generated token before except get all products
+- for every request, make sure you use the generated token before except get all products